kamclean/impactr/vignettes/vignette_5_altmetric.md

 The `impact_altmetric()` function aims to provide easy access to this source of information in useful format.
-At present this required articles to a pubmed identfication number (pmid), however functionality to use DOI as an alternative is planned.
+At present this required articles to a pubmed identification number (pmid), however functionality to use DOI as an alternative is planned.

 ``` r